publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch134/schI/m__us_usc_t10_s2243.md

     2015—[Pub.
 L. 114–92][/us/pl/114/92], § 573(b)(1), substituted “Authority to use appropriated funds to support student meal programs in overseas defense dependents’ schools” for “Authority to use appropriated funds to support student meal programs in overseas dependents’ schools” in section catchline.

     Subsec. (a).
 [Pub.
-L. 114–92][/us/pl/114/92], § 573(a)(1), substituted “overseas defense dependents’ schools” for “defense dependents’ education system” and “students enrolled in such a school” for “students enrolled in that system”.
+L. 114–92][/us/pl/114/92], § 573(a)(1), substituted “overseas defense dependents’ schools” for “the defense dependents’ education system” and “students enrolled in such a school” for “students enrolled in that system”.

     Subsec. (d).
 [Pub.
 L. 114–92][/us/pl/114/92], § 573(a)(2), substituted “overseas defense dependents’ schools” for “Department of Defense dependents’ schools which are located outside the United States”.